-Batya Ungar-Sargon is a staff writer at Tablet Magazine.
+Batya Ungar-Sargon is a freelance writer who lives in New York.
 Her Twitter feed is @bungarsargon.

 Susan Weiss started out trying to win divorce cases, but now her mission is pushing Israel’s Orthodox rabbinate to change its ways

 By Yair Rosenberg — These Jewish leaders’ influence has been felt around the country, in every denomination, even if you don’t know them by nameBy Lee Smith — One Middle Eastern nation does indeed pay to influence U.S. foreign policy.
 Hint: It’s not Israel.By Joan Nathan — Video: Throw away your jars of gray fish patties.
 This Rosh Hashanah, make a terrine that’ll have doubters asking for seconds.

 The dynamic conductor and genius behind ‘West Side Story’ also wrote classical works.
 Allen Shawn explores what they reveal.